YerbaPage/MGDebugger/README.md

 ## Usage

+All the codes for our main experiments are in the `src` folder.

 ### Running the Demo

 We've prepared a demo code snippet to showcase MGDebugger's debugging capabilities.
 You can run the demo by executing the following command after starting the vLLM server: